-We now have three product lines:
+We started in early 2019 and now have three product lines:

 You're not shopping— you're recycling.